-This @replace directive would replace #udg\$a001, 40960 with #UDG (\$a001, #PEEK40960).
+This @replace directive would replace #udg\$a001, 40960 with #UDG(\$a001, #PEEK40960).

-Note that string replacements specified by @replace directives are made before skool macros are expanded.
+Note that string replacements specified by @replace directives are made before skool macros are expanded, and in the order in which the directives appear in the skool file.
+For example, if we have: